beasiteri/would-you-rather/README.md

 ### `npm install`

 2).
-Run the app in development mode.
+Run the app in development mode:

 ### `npm start`

 A new browser window should automatically open displaying the app.
-If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser
+If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.

 For reference, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).